msantos/inert/README.md

   (for the ERL\_DRV\_READ mode) or the ready\_output callback (for the ERL\_DRV\_WRITE mode)

-* on Unix platforms, the `event` is simply a file descriptor which is represented as an int.
-The size of the `ErlDrvEvent` type varies:
+* on Unix platforms, `event` is simply a file descriptor which is represented as an int but the size of the `ErlDrvEvent` type varies:

     * int (32/64-bit): 4 bytes
     * ErlDrvEvent (32-bit VM): 4 bytes